Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SZ/README.md

 -   26.03:

-    -   Added a cpeCray version
+    -   Added a cpeCray and cpeAMD version

     -   Build both static and shared libraries